 Valuers should be aware that market dynamics change, and different marketing methods should be noted and considered in valuations, including any extended selling periods that arise as a result.

-Read a detailed overview of this topic by downloading the guidance paper on the Australian Property Institute’s resourses hub.
+Read a detailed overview of this topic by downloading the guidance paper on the Australian Property Institute’s resources hub.